5.2.3 Workflow

 How do emerging tools (including AI) challenge or change what it means to be a designer, and how might your workforce need to adapt?

 New tools like AI are constantly reshaping the design space/industry.
 AI can speed up exploration and handle repetitive/low-value tasks, however it puts strain on originality and what it means to be original.
-Designer's need to, if they want to, integrate tools like AI thoughtfully while keeping hold on to human thought and judgement.
-As workflows evolve and grow the designers role changes meaning.
-Us as designers should ensure strategy and decision making remains intentional rather than automated.
+Designer's need to, if they want to, integrate tools like AI thoughtfully while holding on to human thought and judgement.
+As workflows evolve and grow the designers role strengthens meaning us as designers should ensure strategy and desicion-making remains intentional rather than automated.